binchenX/pat/README.md

 - a) are install scripts for u-boot
 - b) are partition table; prebuilt, come with this repo
-- c) is generated from of the `l-loader.bin` by removing its first 512 bytes, as shown below.
+- c) bootloader.img; a prebuild is provided for the convenience.
+But you are suggested to build your own using the latest l-loader/atf/u-boot to stay in sync.
+The `bootloader.img` is generated from of the `l-loader.bin` by removing its first 512 bytes, as shown below.
 To build `l-loader.bin`, follow the instructions instructed [here](https://github.com/Linaro/poplar-tools/blob/latest/build_instructions.md)
+A prebuilt is provided as well.

 ```
     dd if=l-loader.bin of=bootloader.img bs=512 skip=1 count=8191